maheshbingi/FreeDoor/README.md

 The purpose of this project:
 - To provide RESTful implementation for different functionalities provided by FreeDoor.
 - To improve performance and availability of nodes by managing load and data replication.

+### Technologies Used:
+- Languages: Node.js
+- Storage: MySQL
+- Node Modules: Seaport and Http-proxy for load balancer